cloudberrydb/cloudberrydb/concourse/README.md

 - A running Concourse instance
 - The fly cli, installed from Concourse
 - An AWS account with an S3 bucket as a backing store
-- SSH pull access for this codebase and [GPOS](https://github.com/greenplum-db/gpos)

 To deploy the pipeline:
 1. Copy the `concourse/vars_example.yml` and put in your secret keys associated with the above prerequisites